 Events

-Kartika Amavasya Dipavali is one of the biggest festivals in India.
+Kartika Amavasya Deepawali is one of the biggest festivals in India.
 It commemorates the day Lord Rama returned to Ayodhya after defeating the demon Ravana.

 The ten day, nine night festival of Navratri, celebrated in honor of the Divine Mother, is about to begin.